KavalenkaV/KavalenkaV.github.io/README.md

-This repo is my CV-project, wich contains all my most intersting works with use of HTML5, CSS3, JS and it`s frameworks.
+This repo is my CV-project, wich contains all my most intersting works with use of HTML5 & CSS3.